cyberbotics/webots/docs/blog/Webots-2021-a-release.md

 ## Extra Goodies

 Webots now supports Python 3.9 on all platforms (Windows, Linux, and macOS).

+Devices added during the simulation run are available in the robot controller.
+We believe this feature will be especially interesting for deep learning applications.

+We also added [exposure control](camera.md#wb_camera_get_exposure) to the camera node.

 **Go and [download](https://cyberbotics.com/#download) Webots R2021a today, so you don't miss out on all these great new features!**